nehamoopen/workshop-worcs-pilot/README.md

 # Writing A Reproducible Manuscript in R with WORCS

-This repository contains the documentation, exercises and datasets of the single day workshop ['Introduction to R & data'](https://www.uu.nl/en/research/research-data-management/training-workshops/introduction-to-r-data) at Utrecht University.
+This repository contains the documentation, exercises and datasets of the single day workshop ['Writing a Reproducible Paper in R with WORCS'](https://www.uu.nl/en/research/research-data-management/training-workshops/introduction-to-r-data) at Utrecht University.
 The workshop is organised by [Research Data Management Support](https://www.uu.nl/en/research/research-data-management).

 ## Workshop description